 What governance is available now is of paramount importance, whether it adheres to the OECD or the Quran, God, and the Prophet Muhammad (PBUH).
-If OECD-based, that governance is still wearing the same cover with a slight difference.
+If OECD-based, that governance still wears the same cover with a slight difference.
+It is tailored to everyone's governance monitoring needs supporting mercy to all spirits.